David Oh: Philadelphia City Council

 In 2003 and 2007, Oh ran unsuccessful campaigns to win one of the two minority party at-large seats for the Philadelphia City Council.
 In both elections, he was defeated by Jack Kelly and Frank Rizzo Jr.

-In 2011, Kelly did not run for reelection and Rizzo was defeated in the Republican primary.
+In 2011, Oh ran again.
+Kelly did not run for reelection, and Rizzo was defeated in the Republican primary.
 In the general election, state representative Denny O'Brien received the most votes for Republican candidates to take one of the at-large seats, and Oh narrowly defeated former mayoral candidate Al Taubenberger for the final seat.
 Oh was the first Asian American to be elected to the city council.
 After his election, he was selected as minority whip.

 Oh was reelected to the council in 2015.
 During the primary campaign for his reelection, he took an illegal $20,000 campaign donation while advising the donor how to avoid campaign finance laws.
 He returned the money and was fined $2,000 for the violation.
 In addition, Oh had three of his city employees fined for working on his reelection campaign while on city time.
 After an investigation by the Philadelphia Board of Ethics, the employees were fined a combined $3,300.
-Although council employees are prohibited from any political fundraising, many of the violations involved working on fundraising events for Oh.
+Although council employees are prohibited from political fundraising, many violations involved working on fundraising events for Oh.

-In 2015, Oh helped raise money for a statue to commemorate William "Wild Bill" Guarnere, who was a World War II veteran.
+In 2015, Oh helped raise money for a statue commemorating William "Wild Bill" Guarnere, a World War II veteran.

 In 2016, Oh organized the first annual First Responder Appreciation Day, which honors police, firefighters, and paramedic units.
 He also traveled to South Korea to discuss investment opportunities in Philadelphia with representatives of the South Korean government and business sectors.
-He had previously hosted South Korean officials in 2012 in an effort to "promote Philadelphia as a globally competitive city."
+He had previously hosted South Korean officials in 2012 to "promote Philadelphia as a globally competitive city."

 In 2017, Oh introduced a resolution to honor Philadelphia native Kevin Hart by designating July 6, 2017, as "Kevin Hart Day" in Philadelphia.
 Hundreds of people, including Hart, attended the celebration, which included a mural dedication at Max's Steaks in North Philadelphia.

 In 2023, Oh resigned from the city council to run for Mayor of Philadelphia.